Teleosaurus: History

 The second species attributed to Teleosaurus, T. soemmeringii (now a synonym of T. cadomensis), was named in 1829.
 In 1842, T. asthenodeirus, was named.
 T. minimus and T ornati were named in 1852 and it is now firmly a synonym of T. cadomensis.
 Friedrich August von Quenstedt also added T. lacunosae several years later in 1858.
 Eudes-Deslongchamps followed in 1868, naming the two species T. geoffroyi and T. gladius - both are based on remains destroyed in Caen in 1944.
 T. geoffroyi, described on the basis of now destroyed mandibular fragments, was considered a valid species by Vignaud (1995), but it was made a probable synonym of T. cadomensis in 2020.
 Richard Owen added T. brevior and T. latifrons to Teleosaurus in 1884.

 In 2019, the taxonomy of Teleosauroidea was reviewed and T. cadomensis was seen as the only valid species.
 The rest of the known species were absorbed into T. cadomensis or other genera.
 This study was published in October 2020.

+Description

-DescriptionTeleosaurus had highly elongate jaws, similar to those of a modern gharial.
+Teleosaurus had highly elongate jaws, similar to those of a modern gharial.
 It had a long, slender, body, with a sinuous tail that would have helped propel it through the water.
 Its forelimbs were remarkably short, and would probably have been held close to the body when swimming to improve the animal's streamlining.
 Unlike modern crocodilians, it lived in the open ocean, and it probably caught fish and squid with its sharp, needle-like teeth.